-- The school is aware that some pupils are considered to be more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - The school will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils. - The school will seek input from specialist staff as appropriate, including the SENCO and Head of Student Support. - 3.4 Parents: Awareness and Engagement with Parents - Radnor House Sevenoaks recognises that parents and carers have an essential role to play in enabling children to become safe and responsible users of the internet and associated technologies. - The school will build a partnership approach to online safety with parents and carers by: - $\circ\,$ Providing information, guidance and training on online safety in a variety of formats. - $\,\circ\,$ Drawing attention to the Online Safety policy and other online matters via newsletters, letters and website. - Requiring they read online safety information when a pupil joins the school e.g. within the home school agreement. - $\circ\,$ Requiring them to read the school AUP and discuss its implications with their children.
+- The School is aware that some pupils are considered to be more vulnerable online due to a range of factors.
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - The School will ensure that differentiated and ability appropriate online safety education, access and support are provided to vulnerable pupils. - The School will seek input from specialist staff as appropriate, including the SENCO and Head of Student Support.

+- The School recognises that parents and carers have an essential role to play in enabling children to become safe and responsible users of the internet and associated technologies. - The School will build a partnership approach to online safety with parents and carers by: - Providing information, guidance and training on online safety in a variety of formats. - Drawing attention to the Online Safety policy and other online matters via newsletters, letters and website. - Requiring they read online safety information when a pupil joins the School e.g. within the home School agreement. - Requiring them to read the School AUP and discuss its implications with their children.

-4. Reducing Online Risks
+5. Reducing Online Risks

-- 4.1 Radnor House Sevenoaks recognises that the internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
-We will: - Regularly review the methods used to identify, assess and minimise online risks. - Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in school is permitted. - Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material. - Due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via a school computer or device. - 4.2 Filtering and monitoring -Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material, but without unreasonably impacting teaching and learning, in line with the DfE filtering and monitoring standards which were updated in March 2023. - 4.3 The school will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision, so that exposure to any risks can be reasonably limited.
+- Radnor House Sevenoaks recognises that the internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
+We will: - Regularly review the methods used to identify, assess and minimise online risks. - Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in School is permitted. - Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material. - Due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via a School computer or device. - 5.2 Filtering and monitoring -Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material, but without unreasonably impacting teaching and learning, in line with the DfE filtering and monitoring standards which were updated in May 2024. - The School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access School systems and internet provision, so that exposure to any risks can be reasonably limited.
 The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might be: Appropriate Filtering and Monitoring | Safer Internet Centre.
-We review our approach to this regularly and assess the effectiveness of the current provision, any gaps, and the specific needs of pupils (their age ranges, those who are at greater risk of harm for example those with SEND, or those with English as an additional language) and our staff : this happens annually, or more often if circumstances dictate such as when:

-- a safeguarding risk is identified

-- there is a change in working practice (like remote access or BYOD)

-- a new technology is introduced

-Please see Appendix 1 for further details.
+We review our approach to this regularly and assess the effectiveness of the current provision, any gaps, and the specific needs of pupils (their age ranges, those who are at greater risk of harm for example those with SEND, or those with English as an additional language) and our staff: this happens annually, or more often if circumstances dictate such as when: - a safeguarding risk is identified - there is a change in working practice (like remote access or BYOD) - a new technology is introduced Please see Appendix 1 for further details.